 This was the first cheese ever created in America!
 Made on Île d’Orléans since the early days of settling, Le Paillasson de l’Isle d’Orléans (“The Isle d’Orléans Floormat”) was named such because of the reed mat on which it is placed for drying on top of the stove.
 There are three different ways to enjoy it, depending on the cheese-making step: La Faisselle, a fresh cheese; Le Paillasson, a frying cheese; and Le Raffiné, a soft washed-rind cheese.

 They are all available from the cheese maker, but currently, only Le Paillasson de l’Isle d’Orléans is distributed to several retail locations in Quebec (see the list of locations on the cheese maker’s website).

 Awards and distinctions

 Le Paillasson de l'Isle d'Orléans: 2016 Canadian Cheese Awards winner in the Grilling Cheese category.
-2015 Canadian Cheese Grand Prix winner, in the Fresh Cheese with grilling properties category, and recipient of the Festival des Fromages Fins de Victoriaville's 2014 CASEUS Prix du public, the 2013 CASEUS Prix du public, in the Semi-soft cheese category, and placed 3rd in the North American Original Recipe category at the 2011 American Cheese Society’s international competition.
+2015 Canadian Cheese Grand Prix winner, in the Fresh Cheese with grilling properties category, and recipient of the Festival des Fromages Fins de Victoriaville's 2014 CASEUS Prix du public, the 2013 CASEUS Prix du public, in the Semi-soft cheese category, and 3rd prize in the North American Original Recipe category at the 2011 American Cheese Society’s international competition.